 CAUTION.
 To prevent data loss, we strongly recommend you first shut down the instrument.
-Press the power button or select Settings, Utilities, Power, and then Power Down Now before disconnecting the power cord.
+Press the power button or go into Settings, then Utilities, and use the Power submenu before disconnecting the power cord.

 2. To completely remove power from the instrument, disconnect the power cord from the instrument.
 The power cord has a locking mechanism to keep it attached to the instrument.
 Push the button on the cord housing to release the locking mechanism.